-The sale notice for the September 6 auction will be released July 20, 2018.
-A ten-day protest period will follow, and the BLM’s final determination will be made after that review is complete.
+The notice for the September 6 auction sale will be issued on July 20, 2018.
+Subsequently, a ten-day protest period will ensue, during which the Bureau of Land Management (BLM) will review objections.

 “The parcels are in an area where there hasn’t been any kind of oil and gas production before,” said Kimberly Pope, a Sierra Club spokeswoman told High Country News.
 “It is a brand-new area with unknown resource availability that just doesn’t seem like a great choice for the BLM to be leasing.”